-Building a fiber-optic network calls for a lot of planning and consideration of many factors.
-Transceivers are part of the many devices used to build optical fiber systems.
+Building a fibre-optic network calls for a lot of planning and consideration of many factors.
+Transceivers are part of the many devices used to build optical fibre systems.
 A transceiver serves the combined roles of a transmitter and a receiver in that it transmits and receives signals.
-They are most common in communication equipment such as cellular phones, cordless telephone sets, and radio.
+They are most common in communication equipment such as cellular phones, cordless telephone sets, and radios.
 Small form factors are required as networks become dense and space is limited, which sees transceivers included in chipsets.

 In local area networks (LAN), a transceiver is used to connect a computer to printers and other devices on the network.
 Usually, the transceiver is integrated into the Network Interface Card (NIC)

 Typical Roles of a Transceiver